pettersand/builder/devlog.md

+## 29/01-24

+Focus on learning some new relevant topics and tools after a second round interview.
+Will get some more work done here today, and the next few days.

+Something has changed, and I'm not sure what - but it seems I have been logged out, and the login modal is broken.
+Will have to fix.

+### Worked On:
+1. Fixed login

 ## 23/01-24

 More learning!
 And ending the day with some project work.
 Continuing where I left off with implementation of user feedback events, as well as basic input validation on the frontend.